Rose on the cover of the book .The Chateau D'Avaray in the background.

 Rose with her uncle the Prince of Chimay and Hubert Duke of D'Avaray.

 Rose's impression of the Duke of D'Avaray in her own words:-

 "Hubert was a good looking ,well groomed, extremely self satisfied young man His naturally curly hair was carefully combed and flattened out as if ironed.
 In spite of his looseness of features , his puffy yellow-white skin, his lightly bulging eyes of insipid blue, the tout ensemble was not unpleasing He was tall well built but the absolute lack of athletic exercise, or any outdoor sports, made him at twenty five more like a stately major domo than a alert active young man.

 A scion of the Royalist party bending a knee to ask in marriage the only daughter of an ardent Bonapartist because she happened to be a belle of the season.
-He agreed to my selection as he would have agreed to the purchase of a good-looking horse or a fine ornament.- with no feeling of delicacy."
+He agreed to my selection of a bride as he would have agreed to the purchase of a good looking horse or a fine ornament.- with no feeling of delicacy."

 Rose during the time of her marriage.

 The couple met for the next month twice a week -once at each parent's home.They had nothing to say to each other-practically speaking two different languages.
 He was an ultra Royalist and she was from the detested Regime Imperial.
 After eight meetings they were married.
 The first of February was the civil ceremony where Rose wore a dress of plain navy serge ,and her large peal earrings.
 After the ceremony her mother took they newly made countess for a drive in the Bois and then dropped her off with an old family friend Princes d' Henin.
 Rose was left there on many occasions as a child while her mother would rendezvous with several of her male friends under the shelter of Rose's innocent company.